1. Identity of the data controller

 - Local notifications configuration

-To operate the app and prevent abuse, we store a minimum of information in our backend, hosted by Supabase Inc. (United States).
+To operate the app and prevent abuse, we store a minimum of information in our backend, managed by infrastructure providers under contract.

 3.2.1 Anonymous identification